 Gradually stir in the milk until the batter reaches a thick consistency.

-If you encounter difficulty combining the batter, you may add a dash more milk, though I personally found it unnecessary.
+If you encounter difficulty combining the batter, you may add a dash more milk, though I found it unnecessary.

 Now, using your hands, craft 8-9 cookie balls from the batter and place them on the prepared baking sheet.